 For meat lovers, an array of options awaits:

 - Sliced sausage (Experiment with sausage made from duck, chicken, lamb, venison, rabbit, or wild boar.)

 - Ground buffalo

 - Chunks of ham

 Do you know how hot a pizza oven is?
 A wood-fired pizza oven will be 850 – 1000 degrees F, and a gas oven more like 600 – 800 degrees F. That’s why they get such beautiful and rapid results.
 This is hard to duplicate at home.

 The secret to baking pizza at home is to preheat your oven to 500 degrees F. You read that right.
-It’s got to be screaming hot to get the crust crispy.
+It’s got to be screaming hot for a crispy crust.